NorthernLight1/N.EntityFramework.Extensions/README.md

    ```
   var dbcontext = new MyDbContext();

-  //This will take all products priced under $10 from the Products table and insert it into the ProductsUnderTen table
+  //This will take all products priced under $10 from the Products table and
+  //insert it into the ProductsUnderTen table
   dbcontext.Products.Where(x => x.Price < 10M).InsertFromQuery("ProductsUnderTen", o => new { o.Id, o.Price  });
 ```
   **UpdateFromQuery()**